-To connect to your host system:
+To connect to your host system perform the following steps:

-- 1. Shut down the HP System and ensure that all power switches on the HSG80 Array Controller and on the host computer system are in the OFF position. - 2.
-Connect an FC cable between the FC adapter's connector on the back of the HP System and a port on the Compaq FC switch. - 3.
-Connect FC cables from each HSG80 array controller to the Compaq FC switch. - 4.
-Turn ON the power to the system and perform the following steps: - a.
+- 1. Shut down the HP System.
+Ensure that all power switches on the array controller and the host computer system are in the OFF position. - 2.
+Connect an FC cable between the FC adapter connector on the back of the HP system and a port on the Compaq FC switch. - 3.
+Connect FC cables from each array controller to the Compag FC switch. - 4.
+Turn on the power to the system and perform the following steps: - a.
 Configure the system for loop hard by accessing the Command Line Interpreter (CLI). - b.
-At the CLI prompt (HSG80>), enter: $set \ this_controller \ port_1_topology = loop \ hard$ - c.
-At the HSG80> prompt, enter: set this controller port 2 topology = loop hard - d.
-At the (HSG80>) prompt, verify the changes by entering: show this_controller full - 5.
-Turn ON the power to the FC switch and perform the following steps: - a.
+At the CLI prompt, enter the following command: HSG80>set this_controller port_1_topology = loop hard - At the CLI prompt, enter the following command: HSG80>set this_controller port_2_topology = loop hard

+- d.
+At the CLI prompt, verify the changes by entering the following command: HSG80>show this controller full - 5.
+Turn on the power to the FC switch and perform the following steps: - a.
 Log on to the switch.
 For more information, refer to the QuickLoop Management Guide that was shipped with your switch. - b.
+At the switchx: admin> prompt, enter the following command: switchx:admin>qlEnable

+NOTE: Switch prompts for admin accounts will vary depending on the name of the switch being accessed.
+For example, with a switch named switch1, switch1: admin> will be shown as the admin prompt.

-At the admin> prompt, enter: qlEnable - At the swtich:admin> prompt, verify that all ports are online by entering: q|Show - 6.
-Turn ON the power to the HP system, but do not boot the system. - 7.
-Use the CLI to configure your HSG80 array controller if it is not yet configured. - 8.
+- c.
+At the switchx: admin> prompt, verify that all ports are online by entering the following command: switchx:admin>alShow - 6.
+Turn on the power to the HP system, but do not boot the system. - 7.
+Use the CLI to configure your array controller if it is not yet configured. - 8.
 Boot the system.
-During the boot process, device special files are created for each logical unit configured on the HSG80 array controller, and a Logical Unit Number (LUN) is assigned to each storageset configured on the HSG80 array controller.
-If you need to reconfigure the controller at a later time, device special files can be created without Reboot, either manually or automatically, by using the insf -e command.
+During the boot process, device special files are created for each logical unit configured on the array controller, and a Logical Unit Number (LUN) is assigned to each storageset configured on the array controller.

+If you need to reconfigure the controller at a later time, device special files can be created without Reboot, either manually or automatically, by using the insf -e command:

-After rebooting the new kernel, run ioscan -f to verify that the drivers are installed, the Host Adapter status is OK, and all the target LUNs are identified.
+After rebooting the new kernel, use ioscan -f to verify that drivers are installed, HBA status is OK and all target LUNs are identified.

-NOTE: If you are using the Compaq Enterprise Host Bus Adapter and units are added after you start your server, you can run Savecfg and start using the units right away.
+NOTE: If you are using the Compag Enterprise HBA (218409-B21) and units are added after you start your server, you must run savecfg in order to use the units without rebooting.
 Otherwise, you can use the units after you reboot.